JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 # Making new colorschemes

-To make new ColorSchemes, you can build arrays of colors—see the ColorSchemes.jl documentation.
+To make new ColorSchemes, you can quickly build arrays of colors; refer the ColorSchemes.jl documentation.
 You can also use the ColorSchemeTools function `make_colorscheme()`, and supply information about the color sequences you want.

 The following formats are possible:

 - a dictionary of linear segments
 - an 'indexed list' of RGB values